15 Fun Things to Do on a Rainy Day at Home

 Yes, and…monster!
 Invent an imaginary monster, with each person adding a new characteristic to the first person's monster description.
 Every new idea has to start with an enthusiastic, "Yes, and…" and build on what has already been described.

-You’ve been wanting to give your hair a deep treatment but just haven’t been able to get to the drugstore or salon.
+What better time than when you're stuck inside on a rainy day to pamper yourself a little?
+You've been wanting to give your hair a deep treatment but just haven't been able to get to the drugstore or salon.
 Walk over to the fridge to find your solution: mayonnaise.
 Starting at the scalp, coat strands with ½ cup mayo.
 Leave on for 15 minutes, then rinse thoroughly.
-(For more at-home how-tos, see DIY Beauty Treatments and Fashion Fixes.)

 Organize Your Own Film Festival

-Queue up some classics, old (Singin’ in the Rain) and new (Toy Story 3), let the kids add a few favorites—even mix in last week’s American Idol on DVR for variety—and have a marathon screening.
+One of the most fun things to do inside is to queue up some classics, old (Singin' in the Rain) and new (Toy Story 3).
+Let the kids add a few favorites—even mix in a few episodes of your latest binge—and have a marathon screening.
 Keep a cozy throw on hand to snuggle under, a big bowl of popcorn to dip into, and settle in to enjoy the show(s).

 Hold a Mini-Marshmallow Popping Contest